k4nijo/k4nijo/README.md

 - Strong knowledge of Ui/Ux design principles, creation of prototypes and Ui guidelines using Figma and Adobe Suite.
 - I am a great team player.

-Skills: VUE JS / REACT / JS / HTML / CSS
+Skills: VUE JS / JS / HTML / CSS